Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter: Theory formalism

 It is useful to provide a general construction of $U_{\text{sph}}$ and the 1-form $F_a$ applicable to a general scalar SU(2$)_L$ multiplet of arbitrary isospin $J$.\footnote{In passing, we note that Ahriche et al. \cite{Ahriche:2014jna} calculate the sphaleron energy for higher dimensional $\text{SU}(2)$ scalar representations, wherein they use but do not prove that the 1-form $F_a$ is invariant concerning different representation dimensions.
-We will expand on their work by showing this invariance.} To that end, it is natural to consider the parametrization of an arbitrary SU(2) matrix in terms of the Wigner-D matrix, which in the fundamental representation reads
+We will expand on their work by showing this invariance.} To that end, it is natural to consider the parametrization of an arbitrary SU(2) matrix in terms of the Wigner-D matrix.
+We consider the general sphaleron matrix:

+where the Euler angles $\alpha,\beta,\gamma$ are representation-independent.
+To determine their value, we first express this in the fundamental representation:

-where $\alpha,\beta,\gamma$ are three Euler angles.
-Equating this matrix with the sphaleron matrix in Eq.~\eqref{eq::Manton_Umatrix_fundamental}, we can obtain the following relationships:
+We then equate this matrix with the sphaleron matrix in Eq.~\eqref{eq::Manton_Umatrix_fundamental}, we can obtain the following relationships:

 We obtain these relations by first expanding Eqs.~\eqref{eq::Manton_Umatrix_fundamental} and \eqref{eq::su2_2dim_wigner} as a linear combination of the basis matrices $I_{2\times 2}, \sigma_1, \sigma_2$ and $\sigma_3$; then equating the corresponding expansion coefficients.
 While it is possible in principle to solve these equations and establish relationships between $(\alpha$,$\beta$,$\gamma$) and ($\mu$,$\theta$,$\phi$), doing so in practice is cumbersome.
-Not only must we be careful with the sign of the final solution of three Euler angles, but also they have non-linear dependence with $\mu,\theta,\phi$, complicating the calculation of the 1-form.
-Therefore, although Eq.~\eqref{eq::su2_2dim_wigner} looks quite intuitive, we seek an alternate method.
+Not only must we be careful with the sign of the final solution of three Euler angles, but also they have non-linear dependence with $\mu,\theta,\phi$, complicating the calculation of the $F_a$ in Eq.~(\ref{eq:one_form_Fa_definition}).
+Therefore, although Eq.~\eqref{eq:U_sph_general_single_wigner_D_attempt} looks quite intuitive, we seek an alternate method.

 Instead, we can use the multiplication of multiple Wigner-D matrices to represent the sphaleron matrix.
 For a general representation $J$ with matrix dimension $2J+1$, we can write the sphaleron matrix as